julia-zo/UrlShortenerApp/readme.md

 ```

 ## Improvements
-* Not use the database password in plain text;
 * Add a cache solution in case the response time is not low enough;
 * Check long url for malicious scripts;
 * Logs and error messages could be better formatted to improve autonomous indexing and analysis;